Does a HELOC affect your credit score?

 Key takeaways

-• HELOC applications require a hard credit pull, which does temporarily lower your credit score.
+- HELOC applications require a hard credit pull, which temporarily lowers your credit score.

-• Closing a HELOC and carrying a big debt balance could lower your credit score.
+- Closing a HELOC and carrying a big debt balance could lower your credit score, depending on how your lender reports your line of credit to credit bureaus.

 When you need a large sum of cash — to make home improvements, pay off debt or for other big expenses — a key source can be the equity you’ve built up in your home, accessed through a home equity line of credit (HELOC).

-But before you pursue this option, you might wonder: Does a HELOC affect your credit score?
+But before applying for one, you might wonder: Does a HELOC affect your credit score?
 After all, most loans and debts do.

-Basically, a HELOC’s impact on your credit score usually comes down to how you manage the account.
+A HELOC’s impact on your credit score usually comes down to two things: how your lender reports it to the credit bureau and how you manage the account.

-“A HELOC can affect your credit score — it all depends on how you use it,” Linda Bell, senior writer on Bankrate’s Home Lending team, explains.
+“It all depends on how you use it.
+If you keep your balance low and make your payments on time, it can help your credit score,” Linda Bell, senior writer on Bankrate’s Home Lending team, explains.
 “If you keep your balance low and make your payments on time, it can help your credit score.
 But if you max out the amount you can draw out or miss payments, it can have a negative effect.”

 How applying for a HELOC affects your credit

-And if you haven’t applied for other credit recently, the difference in your score should be small.
-“Overall, a single inquiry for credit will have minimal impact, typically five to 10 points,” says Suzanne Mink, vice president of consumer lending at Connex Credit Union.
+If you haven’t applied for another loan or a credit card recently, the difference in your score should be small.
+“Overall, a single inquiry for credit will have minimal impact, typically five to 10 points,” says Suzanne Mink, retired vice president of consumer lending at Connex Credit Union.

-Multiple inquiries from auto, mortgage or student loan lenders within a short time period (usually, up to 45 days) don’t have multiple impacts on a credit score because credit bureaus group them together, considering them as the same application (after all, you’re probably not going to buy more than one house or go to two colleges at the same time).
-However, if you decide to compare interest rates and fees over a longer period of time, or apply for a lot of cards or store accounts, several hard inquiries could be harmful to your credit score.
+Multiple inquiries from auto, mortgage or student-loan lenders within a short time period (usually, up to 45 days) don’t have multiple impacts on a credit score.
+Credit bureaus group them together, considering them as a single or the same loan application (after all, you’re probably not buying more than one house or going to two colleges at the same time).
+However, if you decide to compare these lenders’ interest rates and fees over a longer period of time, or apply simultaneously for a lot of credit cards or store accounts, it does count as separate hard inquiries.
+A number of these could harm your credit score.

 How using a HELOC affects your credit